redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/02/README.md

 <hr>

-[^1]: A basic design concept here is the idea that a WebAssembly module instantce should persist for some extended period of time.
-By design therefore, the `_start` function exists simply to perform whatever start-up functionality is required for that instance, and thereafter, functionality is invoked through the module's API of exported functions.
+[^1]: A basic design concept here is the idea that a WebAssembly module instance should persist for some extended period of time.
+By design therefore, the `_start` function exists simply to perform whatever start-up functionality is required to create a persistent module instance, and thereafter, functionality is invoked through the module's API of exported functions.
 Consequently, `wasmer` assumes that the default function `_start` will not return any value: in fact `wasmer` suppresses `_start`'s return value.
-Even if we did use the default function name `_start`, we would only see its return value if we explicitly specify the function name using `wasmer 02-slightly-less-useless.wat -i _start`
+Even if we did use the default function name `_start`, we would only see its return value if we explicitly specify the function name using the `invoke` (`-i`) argument.